fenceposterror/fenceposterror.github.io/_posts/2017-06-16-Hacking-For-Fun-And-Non-Profit.md

 142        }
 ```

-If I had looked once, I had noticed that things got quoted and therefore should have been fine, skipping the nuisance for the developers.
+If I had looked once, I would have noticed that things got quoted and therefore should have been fine, skipping the nuisance for the developers.
 The interesting part is on the second look in line 141. `substr` can break a properly quoted string.
 While in this case it doesn’t, it is quite nice that RIPS knows - it is worth not just assuming that the method is safe.
 RIPS also offers configuration options where one can set not automatically discovered validators and sanitizers.

 ### Find Vulnerabilities in Non-Active Code